On 19 November, we commemorate the anniversary of Abraham Lincoln’s Gettysburg Address in 1863.

 - “Four score and seven” is much more poetic, much more elegant, much more noble than “Eighty-seven”.
 This is fitting, because 87 years earlier, the United States had won its freedom from Britain and thus embarked on the “Great Experiment”.

-- Lincoln reminds the audience of the basis on which the country was founded: liberty and equality.
-This is a perfect set up to the next sentence.
+- Lincoln reminds the audience of the founding principles of the country: liberty and equality.
+In so doing, he sets up his next sentence perfectly.

 Now we are engaged in a great civil war, testing whether that nation, or any nation, so conceived and so dedicated, can long endure.

-- Here, Lincoln signals the challenge.
-The principles on which the nation was founded are under attack.
+- Here, Lincoln signals the challenge: the is under attack.

 - He extends the significance of the fight beyond the borders of the United States.
 It is not just a question of whether America could survive, but rather question of whether any nation founded on the same principles could survive.
 Thus does the war — and the importance of winning it — take on an even greater significance.